quiltdata/quilt/api/python/metadata_service/README.md

     - Which version of this package contain this s3 object+version?
     - What is the average number of keys across version of this package?

-The underlying data is partitioned by `package` and by the first two characters of the manifest `hash` so you can leverage that to improve query speed.
+The underlying data is partitioned by `usr` and `pkg` and then by the first two characters of the manifest `tophash`.

 ## Usage